-5.1.1 Reach-scale variables
+4.1.1 Reach-scale variables

 Habitat parameters: Habitat parameters are model equation coefficients that are constant over time and within a reach.
-These include the four parameters used to calculate food production in each cell (Section 5.2.6).
-Two reach-level parameters affect fish spawning and feeding: the maximum flow at which trout will spawn (Section 6.1.1.5) and the fraction by which velocities are reduced for trout swimming in velocity shelters (Section 6.3.7).
-Two parameters relating flow to reach-scale bed shear stress are used in simulating redd mortality via scour and deposition (Section 7.1.2).
+These include the parameters used to calculate food production in each cell (Section 4.2.4).
+Two reach-level parameters affect fish spawning and feeding: the maximum flow at which trout will spawn (Section 5.1.1.5) and the fraction by which velocities are reduced for trout swimming in velocity shelters (Section 5.3.7).
+Two parameters relating flow to reach-scale bed shear stress are used in simulating redd mortality via scour and deposition (Section 6.1.2).

-Time-series inputs: Reaches have three variables that are updated daily from input files: flow (m^3/s) , temperature (°C), and turbidity (NTU).
-Because they are reach variables, temperature and turbidity are the same for all cells in a reach.
-Flow is used primarily to determine the depth and velocity in each of the reach's cells (Section 5.2.2).
-The wetted surface area of each reach is also updated daily from the flow; the reach area is simply the sum of the areas of all cells with depth greater than zero.
+Time-series inputs: Reaches have four variables that are updated from input files: flow (m3/s) and drift food concentration are updated each model step; temperature (°C) and turbidity (NTU) are updated daily.
+Flow is used primarily to determine the depth and velocity in each of the reach's cells (Section 4.2.2).
+The wetted surface area of each reach is also updated each step from the flow; the reach area is simply the sum of the areas of all cells with depth greater than zero.